Towards 6G Single-Anchor Vehicle Localization Exploiting Radio-Reflective Road Markings in Tunnel Environments: Introduction

-A possible approach to overcome the limit is to exploit \ac{nf} propagation with large antenna arrays, which provides additional geometric information beyond classical \ac{ff} \ac{aoa} measurements~\cite{wang_near-field_2025, ebadi_near-field_2025}.
-In particular, \ac{nf} wavefront curvature enables estimation of the propagation origin in three dimensions, potentially allowing single-anchor localization even in \ac{nlos} conditions.
-Single-anchor localization has the advantage of not requiring synchronization among anchors, thus reducing complexity and cost of the infrastructure.
-A common modeling approach to enable \ac{nf} multipath localization is the \ac{srnf} channel model, where the dominant \ac{nlos} paths at all the antennas are assumed to originate from a unique specular reflection point on a planar surface~\cite{TeNFiLoc, 10620236, 10955747}.
+Multipath is widely recognized as a major localization impairment in indoor environments, such as tunnels.
+Recent studies on \ac{nf} localization in multipath environments have been presented in the literature~\cite{yang2025near}.
+A common modeling approach is the \ac{srnf} channel model, where the dominant \ac{nlos} paths between the \ac{ue} and all the elements of the antenna array at \ac{bs} are assumed to originate from a unique reflection point on a planar surface~\cite{TeNFiLoc, 10620236, 10955747}.
 Under this assumption, the reflector can be interpreted as the effective wave origin, and its position can be inferred from the spatial phase profile across the array.
 However, this model implicitly assumes that the reflection point is shared across all antenna elements.
 In general, this is not strictly true: the physically correct representation corresponds to a \ac{va}, which in the considered \ac{ul} scenario coincides with a \ac{vue}, whose location depends on specular geometry.
 The conditions under which the \ac{srnf} interpretation remains geometrically consistent have not been formally characterized.